-Italian wedding soup is the ultimate feel good soup for Italians.
-It consists of broth, carrots and onions, pasta, Italian spices and small meatballs.
-It is so delicious and so simple to make.
+Italian wedding soup is an Italian meatball soup and the ultimate feel good soup recipe for Italians.
+It consists of broth, carrots, onions, pasta, Italian spices and meatballs.
+This easy Italian wedding soup recipe is so delicious and so simple to make.
+You will want to replace your boring chicken soup recipe with this one, once you give it a try.

 For me, Italian wedding soup replaces chicken soup when I am feeling run down or want a comforting meal.
 I do not like chicken soup.
 Even when it is homemade, I find it lacks in flavor.

-This Italian wedding soup recipe definitely does not lack in flavor and it is so hearty thanks to the meatballs and pasta added in before serving.
+This Italian meatball soup recipe definitely does not lack in flavor because of all of the garlic and spices added to the broth and it is so hearty thanks to the meatballs and pasta added right before serving.

 Now there are a ton of recipes out there about how to make this soup.
-I have been making this for years and I swear this is the tastiest and best way to do it.
+I have been making this version of Italian wedding soup for years and I swear this is the tastiest and best way to do it.

 The other great part about my Italian wedding soup recipe is that you can prepare extra meatballs and pasta and have that as a different meal on another night just by adding a little marinara sauce!